bluekamandy/Creative-Coding-Course-with-SwiftProcessing/FAQ.md

 ![Running your Playground.](images/Playground_Run.png)

 In the **bottom left corner of the window** there is a button that is either a ▶️ button or a ⏹ button.
-This is for running your code the first time and starting the compiler.
+This is for running your code the first time and starting/stopping the compiler.

 On the left side of the window beside the code there is a **blue ▶️ button**.
 This is for re-running your code quickly when you've made small changes.
 This will be faster than the other button.